nuitrcs/CoDEx-LLM-Workshop/README.md

 # CoDEx-LLM-Workshop
 Materials for the workshop "How to code with LLMs" - CoDEx 2024.

-The workshop slides are in the file 'LLM_Codex_Workshop.pdf', and the prompt engineering summary sheet is in 'prompt_engineering_cheat_sheet.pdf'.
+The workshop slides are in the file [LLM_Codex_Workshop.pdf](https://github.com/nuitrcs/CoDEx-LLM-Workshop/blob/main/LLM_Codex_Workshop.pdf), and the prompt engineering summary sheet is in 'prompt_engineering_cheat_sheet.pdf'.

 **Hands-on Exercise**